 - Collecting data from real-world outcomes following product use

-- Regulating agencies use HEOR data to establish reimbursement structures and to identify successful interventions
+- Use by regulating agencies to establish reimbursement structures and to identify successful interventions

-- HEOR data can help close the gap between clinical trials results and real-world health outcomes
+- Aids in closing the gap between clinical trial results and real-world health outcomes

-- HEOR can contribute to identifying interventions that are most effective for specific populations of patients
+- Contributes to identifying interventions that are most effective for specific patient populations

-- HEOR helps pharmaceutical companies communicate the value of their innovations to stakeholders such as physicians, payers and patients.
+- Helps pharmaceutical companies communicate the value of their innovation to stakeholders (e.g., physicians, patients, payors)

-The increasing importance of precision medicine and real-world data and with that health economics is also impacting medical affairs professionals, especially field medical.
-Medical science liaisons, for example, need to have a working knowledge of HEOR and have to be able to have meaningful conversations with healthcare providers about health economic concepts.
+It is also essential for medical affairs professionals to have a working knowledge of HEOR to guide meaningful conversations with healthcare providers about health economic concepts.